apache/flink/docs/ops/state/savepoints.md

 When triggering a savepoint, a new savepoint directory is created where the data as well as the meta data will be stored.
 The location of this directory can be controlled by [configuring a default target directory](#configuration) or by specifying a custom target directory with the trigger commands (see the [`:targetDirectory` argument](#trigger-a-savepoint)).

 <div class="alert alert-warning">
-<strong>Attention:</strong> The target directory has to be a location accessible by both the JobManager(s) and TaskManager(s) e.g. a location on a distributed file-system.
+<strong>Attention:</strong> The target directory has to be a location accessible by both the JobManager(s) and TaskManager(s) e.g. a location on a distributed file-system or Object Store.
 </div>

 For example with a `FsStateBackend` or `RocksDBStateBackend`: